Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-04/readme.md

 [Back](../readme.md)

-# Visualizing and Exporting Your Queries
+# Chapter 4 - Visualizing and Exporting Your Queries
 SQL queries generally return rows and columns which is often enough, especially with small datasets.
 However, if you have a larger result set, and/or you have the need to share the information, this chapter will illustrate how Azure Data Studio can help.
 As data professionals it is often helpful to *visualize* a set of data, as well as to share results and analysis with our co-workers, internal and external clients, or even feed into other workstreams.
 Instead of relying on external applications, ADS is happily a one-stop-shop to create, run, visualize, and export your database queries.
 [Full text available at leanpub.com](https://leanpub.com/hands-on-ads)

 # ***Contents***